kearutherford/BerkeleyForestsAnalytics/README.md

 bark and branches is not directly accounted for.
 See references 1, 2 & 3 below.

-the biomass estimates for standing dead trees will be adjusted for structural decay.

 ### Inputs

 1.  `data` A dataframe or tibble.
 Each row must be an observation of an